baaahs/baaahs.org/devops/README.md

 : Also referred to as ***prod*** or ***production***, this is the real deal main website.
 Maps to the `deploy-prod` branch,

 https://static.baaahs.org
 : Hosts large files.
-Conceptually this is part of the production infrastructure
+Conceptually this is part of the production infrastructure.

 https://staging.baaahs.org
 : Things that are about to be production.
 From the `deploy-staging` branch.